 The recipe was a created with a bit of kismet.
-I was checking out the dining and wine section of the NY Times online, and saw an article about Coconut Oil.
+I was checking out the dining and wine section of the New York Times online, and saw an article about coconut oil.
 It piqued my interest because I love coconut, and there was a recent Food Pickle thread about coconut oil vs. duck fat.
 One of the recipes was for Coconut Oil Roasted Sweet Potatoes.
 My brain immediately replaced sweet potatoes with carrots.
-The combo of coconut and carrot instantly made me think of Mulligatawny Soup, so using a similar spice profile this recipe was born.The subtle coconut, spices, and gentle heat from the curry complement the carrots beautifully.
+The combo of coconut and carrot instantly made me think of Mulligatawny soup, so using a similar spice profile, this recipe was born.The subtle coconut, spices, and gentle heat from the curry complement the carrots beautifully.
 This recipe is a definite keeper—I rapidly polished off half a batch while writing it up! —hardlikearmour

 chopped cilantro (or flat leaf parsley if you don't like cilantro)

 Peel carrots, then cut into approximately 1-inch chunks.
 (I leave the thin bottom parts whole, and cut the fatter parts in half before I chunk them.)
 Transfer to a largish bowl.
 Add salt, curry, sugar, garam masala, cumin and ginger plus the melted coconut oil and toss to coat.
-As the coconut oil cools it will start to clump so do this fairly quickly.
+As the coconut oil cools, it will start to clump, so do this fairly quickly.
 Pour the carrots onto the prepared baking sheet.